Anthony-Cov/Timesergraph/README.md

 # Timesergraph
 <I>Time series analysis by means of graph network</I> </p>
 <B>Libraries</B> - the folder that contains procedures for time series forecasting, graph construction and some other useful deeds.
-All of the forecasting procedures are unified for input and output parameters.
-(The same function is available for the other forecasting models)</p>
+All of the forecasting procedures are unified for input and output parameters. </p>
 <p>
-<LI>Autoregr.py - autoregressive predicting model with research tool that helps to test the model on different parts of a series. </LI>
+<LI>Autoregr.py - autoregressive predicting model with research tool that helps to test the model on different parts of a series.
+(The same function is available for the other forecasting models)</LI>
 <LI>ChooChoo.py - forecasting model based on maximal likeness invented by Irina Chuchueva. </LI>
 <LI>EmbDim.cpp, EmbDim.h, EmbDim.so - computation of embedding dimencion (C++ for Python). </LI>
 <LI>features.py - time series features calculation. </LI>